mpalaciosu/HW2_MTLB/README.md

 # BondPricing_MTLB
-Replication of bond pricing using MATLAB.
-Homework 2 for the advanced derivatives course.
-MIF UAI
+Homework 2 - Advanced Derivatives - MIF 2023

 This file is an assignment for the 2023 Financial engineering masters at Universidad Adolfo Ibañez.